 Today, most traces of L.A.'s original people from before the arrival of Europeans are gone and only a few thousand Gabrieleño are estimated to remain living in California.
 Beginning in the 1980s, Gabrieleño descendants began organizing for formal tribal recognition.
-In 1994, the Gabrielino-Tongva Tribe was recognized by an act of the California legislature as "the aboriginal tribe of the Los Angeles Basin."
-Since then, however, competing factions and groups have formed.
-All have been contentious with one another, claiming to be the only genuine representatives of L.A.'s original people.
-Despite varying degrees of state recognition, none of the separate groups have thus far succeeded, as a group, at obtaining federal recognition as a distinct Native American tribe.
+In 1994, the California Assembly, by resolution, recognized the "Gabrielinos as the aboriginal tribe of the Los Angeles Basin."
+Unfortunately, since then, different factions have been in bitter conflict over which group authentically represents L.A.'s original people.
+Despite varying degrees of state recognition, no group claiming to be of Gabrieleño descent has yet to succeed at winning federal recognition as a distinct Native American tribe.

 We refer to the larger tribe native to Los Angeles County as Gabrieleño.
 Depending on which group they are associated with, they also go by Gabrielino, Tongva and Kizh.
 What should L.A.'s original people be called?